mubaraqwahab/thinkdev/src/lessons/02-values-and-types.md

    We've seen that `str[0]` will give us the first character, `str[1]` will give the second, and so on.
 How do we get the _last_ character?
    (**Hint:** use the string's length.)

+2. It's common practice to trim whitespace at the start and end of user input.
+   You can imagine an unsuspecting user typing a space before or after their email address when signing up for some service.
+   That is, instead of typing (without the quotes) "user@example.com", they type " user@example.com" or "user@example.com ", etc.
+   The spaces are unnecessary, and may cause a problem when the user tries to log in later without the spaces.

+   Find out how to remove the whitespace at the beginning and end of a string.
+(FYI, the whitespace at the start is called _leading whitespace_ while the one at the end is called _trailing whitespace_.)

+   On a side note, not all user inputs are usually trimmed.
+   For example, if a user adds a space to their password, we should assume it's intentional.

 ## {{ iconed("Extras") }}

 ### The `var` keyword